relativitydev/relativity-import-samples/README.md

 # Introduction
 The ***Relativity Import Service API***  is a Kepler service that provides functionality for importing large numbers of documents, images, and Relativity Dynamic Objects (RDOs) into a Relativity workspace.
-The import process operates on structured data sets that are described by load file and placed in an accessible place for workspace.
+The import process operates on structured data sets that are described by load file and located in a place accessible for workspace.
 The main principle of operation is based on creating managed importing job with a list of data sets (intended for import) assigned to it.
 <br>